ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Related Works

 Recently, the studies tackling the issue of overfitting to high-frequency in the few-shot scenario~\cite{yang2023freenerf, song2023harnessing} have emerged.
 FreeNeRF~\cite{yang2023freenerf} pioneered a frequency regularization approach to adjust the visible frequency range based on the training time steps.
 Despite its meaningful observation and promising results, it requires a manually designed masking phase and strong prior specific to a dataset, showing a lack of fine details depending on the scenes' structures due to the heuristically regulated high-frequency.

-In this work, we propose a novel hourglass casting strategy, which utilizes a featurized bundle of flipped diffuse reflection rays that conform to the physical expectations of Lambertian surfaces within our training framework.
-Furthermore, by applying IPE to featurize the hourglass, we can regulate the high-frequency of the additional hourglass adaptively based on the target pixel photo-consistency between the original input ray and the corresponding hourglass, leading to the improved rendering quality with clear fine details.
+In this work, we propose a novel Area Ray casting strategy that uses a featurized bundle of multiple rays to cover not just a single unseen view, but a broad range of unseen views.
+Furthermore, by applying IPE to featurize the Area Ray, we can regulate the high-frequency of the Area Ray adaptively based on the target pixel photo-consistency between the original input ray and the corresponding Area Ray, leading to the improved quality with clear fine details.